 The Claude Stack mapped to a Formula 1 pit crew

 Imagine a Formula 1 pit crew during a race.
-This provides a perfect mental model for understanding the Claude Stack:
+It maps surprisingly well to the Claude Stack:

 Agents are like specialized mechanics in the pit crew.
 The tire specialist, the fuel expert, the aerodynamics engineer.
-Each agent is a distinct entity with specific expertise and responsibilities.
+Each agent is a distinct entity with specific expertise.
 When your car (project) pulls into the pit, different mechanics handle different tasks simultaneously or sequentially.

 Skills are like the procedures each mechanic follows.
 “How to change a tire in under 2 seconds,” “how to adjust front wing angle,” “how to diagnose engine temperature issues.”
 Skills are reusable knowledge that agents can apply across different contexts.
 One skill might be used by multiple agents, just as multiple mechanics might need to know “how to read telemetry data.”